bduvenhage/bduvenhage.github.io/_posts/2019-06-22-high-performance-timer.md

 tags: [performance, timer, time, tsc]
 ---

 Your computer has a high performance Time-Stamp Counter (TSC) that increments at a rate similar to the CPU clock.
 On modern processors this counter increments at a constant rate and may be used as a wall clock timer.
-The benefit of the TSC compared to the Linux system timeofday function, for example, is that the TSC takes only a few clock cycles to read.
+The benefit of the TSC compared to the Linux system timeofday or clock_gettime functions, for example, is that the TSC takes only a few clock cycles to read.

 From Section 17.15 _Time Stamp Counter_ of the 'Intel 64 and IA-32 Architectures Software Developer’s Manual, Volume 3B': "Constant TSC behaviour ensures that the duration of each clock tick is uniform and supports the use of the TSC as a wall clock timer even if the processor core changes frequency.
 This is the architectural behaviour moving forward."

 So the architectural behaviour now and moving forward is that the TSC increments at a constant rate.
 This will be true even though the actual CPU clock rate may drop to save power or increase during turbo boost.
 Note that on certain processors, the TSC frequency may not be the same as the CPU frequency in the brand string.

 On virtual hosts modern processors also got your back with two features called _TSC offsetting_ and _TSC scaling_.
 Virtualisation software can appropriately set the scale and offset of the TSC when read by guest software so that the guest wouldn't notice being migrated from one platform to another.
 Intel has a 'Timestamp-Counter Scaling for Virtualization White Paper' that you can read for more info.
 I'm not sure how widely modern processors has adopted scaling yet, but offsetting seems pretty standard.

+I started using the TSC to reduce my timing overhead on TopCoder's marathon match platform.
+The timeofday operation was extremely slow on the platform and would take 130ms on the platform compared to around 30ns locally.
+This was probably due to the anti-cheating measures they put in place.
+In these situations having an alternative timing operation that takes less than 10ns is useful.

 ## The RDTSC and RDTSCP instructions
 The RDTSC and RDTSCP instructions can be used by user-mode / guest code to read the TSC.
 These instructions read the 64-bit TSC value into EDX:EAX.
 The high-order 32 bits of each of RAX and RDX are cleared.